What are "Townships" and what do they do?

 What are the responsibilities of the Administration?

-The townshipclerk is required to notify the public of meetings, keep accurate records of all meetings, call for and record votes for all necessary items, and transports the required records and documents to the county clerks office in a timely matter.
+The township clerk is required to notify the public of meetings, keep accurate records of all meetings, call for and record votes for all necessary items, and transports the required records and documents to the county clerks office in a timely matter.
 Keeps all records of the town, except for general assistance cases.
-The clerk is the township election authority to accept petitions and referendums and administering oaths to the elected officers.
+The clerk is the township election authority, who will accept petitions and referendums and administering oaths to the elected officers.